 Dr. Lowey received her undergraduate degree in Psychology at the University of Rochester, and then obtained her Masters and Doctorate at Temple University.

-Her professional career began with 10 years of international experience, first living in Israel for seven years where she founded and directed the first telephone crisis hotline in Tel Aviv and where she received an advanced certification in Psychotherapy from the Sattler School of Medicine.
+Her professional career began with 10 years of international experience, first living in Israel for seven years where she founded and directed the first telephone crisis hotline in Tel Aviv and where she received an advanced certification in Psychotherapy from the Sackler School of Medicine, Tel Aviv University.
 During this period Dr. Lowey developed her lifelong interest and expertise in treatment of posttraumatic stress disorders.

 Dr. Lowey then moved to Rome where for three years she had a private practice counseling expatriate patients how to cope with the psychological challenges of adapting to different cultures and work environments and with the consequent strains on personal relationships.